Mike2020x/profile-card-bem-notation/README.md

 ### Useful resources

-- [Resource 1](https://getbem.com/introduction/) - This is an amazing article which helped me finally understand CSS variables.
+- [Resource 1](https://getbem.com/introduction/) - This is an amazing article which helped me finally understand BEM.
 I'd recommend it to anyone still learning this concept.

 ## Author